-Enzyme catalysts or enzymes as a catalyst are nothing but biocatalysts that can be utilized in the transformation of organic compounds.
+Enzyme catalysts or enzymes as a catalyst are biocatalysts that can be utilised in the transformation of organic compounds.
 A natural enzyme is generally a biological macromolecule that is produced by living organisms.
 Basically, these are complex nitrogenous proteins that help to catalyse the biochemical reactions in living organisms.
 More significantly, all biochemical reactions occurring in living organisms depend on catalysts.

 Table of Content

 - Enzyme Inhibitors

 - Frequently Asked Questions

 All in all, enzyme catalysts usually increase the rate of chemical reactions, which further result in the conversion of substrate into a product.
 There are mainly two types of enzyme catalysts – activation enzymes and inhibitory enzymes.
 We will learn more about them in the following paragraphs.

 In comparison to inorganic catalysts which include metals, acids and bases, enzymes are very particular when it comes to reactions.
 A certain type of enzyme can react with only one particular compound or its substrate.
 As far as the mechanism is concerned, when enzymes act as catalysts, they tend to weaken the substrate bonds, thereby lowering the overall activation energy.
 Reactions take place and the product is formed.
 A single enzyme molecule can be used repeatedly to transform several substrate molecules.
 Lets us also quickly go through some of the important characteristics of an enzyme catalyst below.